-2004, ECU's enrollment was 22,767.
-Since that time, enrollment has climbed to 27,703 students, which was a dramatic increase of 21.7 percent since the comprehensive plan was last updated.
-The university projects that, by 2017, enrollment will surpass 36,000 students.4 Because of ECU's commitment to distance learning, not all enrollment increases are experienced as local population growth.
+East Carolina University and other major population drivers: The expansion of East Carolina University (ECU) has helped to drive Greenville's robust growth.
+In 2004, ECU's enrollment was 22,767.
+In 2009, enrollment climbed to 27,703 students, which was a dramatic increase of 21,7 percent since the comprehensive plan was last updated.
+The university projects that, by 2017, enrollment will surpass 36,000 students.
+Because of ECU's commitment to distance learning, not all enrollment increases are experienced as local population growth.
 Nevertheless, the expansion of ECU continues to spur increased demand for student apartments and conversions of single-family dwellings into rental properties.
 Meanwhile, enrollment at Pitt Community College also has risen, jumping by 10 percent alone between 2007 and 2008.
-School enrollment for 2008-09 was 10,257 curriculum students.5
+School enrollment for 2008-09 was 10,257 curriculum students.

-The growth of University Health Systems' Pitt County Memorial Hospital campus into a regional medical hub also has contributed to Greenville's dynamic growth.6 This year, the \$160 million East Carolina Heart Institute was opened.
+The growth of University Health Systems' Pitt County Memorial Hospital campus into a regional medical hub also has contributed to Greenville's dynamic growth.
+In 2009, the \$160 million East Carolina Heart Institute was opened.
 It is a six-story cardiovascular bed tower supported by a 200,000+ square foot research, laboratory, and outpatient center.